AFLplusplus/AFLplusplus/docs/env_variables.md

     some basic stats.
 This behavior is also automatically triggered when the output from afl-fuzz is redirected to a file or to a pipe.

+  - Setting `AFL_NO_STARTUP_CALIBRATION` will skip the initial calibration of all starting seeds, and start fuzzing at once.

   - In QEMU mode (-Q) and FRIDA mode (-O), `AFL_PATH` will be searched for afl-qemu-trace and afl-frida-trace.so.